Stay Safe, Happy, and Healthy While Abroad

 Do not place your valuables, important documents, or money in a suitcase.
 Keeping your passport and money in a neck pouch under your clothing, rather than in a visible purse or fanny-pack, is more secure.
 For other personal safety advice, check the U.S. State Department’s Students Abroad website.

-Update Your GEO Profile and the MIT Travel Registry
+Update Your MISTI Profile and the MIT Travel Registry

-Update your GEO and Travel Registry profiles as soon as you have your overseas emergency contact information.
+Update your MISTI and Travel Registry profiles as soon as you have your overseas emergency contact information.

 Make sure that someone back home has a copy of all of your travel documents, including copies of your passport and visa.
 Share your travel itineraries with a trusted friend or relative, including hotel contact information.